 1bis.5.1 Definition

-Recommendation: An answer to a Question or part of a Question, or a text developed by the Telecommunication Standardization Advisory Group for the organization of the work of the ITU Telecommunication Standardization Sector.
+Recommendation: An answer to an ITU-T Question or part of such a Question, or a text developed by TSAG for the organization of the work of the ITU Telecommunication Standardization Sector.

 NOTE – This answer, within the scope of existing knowledge and the research carried out by study groups and adopted in accordance with established procedures, may provide guidance on technical, organizational, tariff-related and operational matters, including working methods, may describe a preferred method or proposed solution for undertaking a specific task, or may recommend procedures for specific applications.
 These Recommendations should be sufficient to serve as a basis for international cooperation.